VèVè Clark: Awards

 The Haitian Studies Association honored Clark in 1992 during its fourth annual conference at Tufts University.
 She received the inaugural Social Sciences Distinguished Service Award at UC Berkeley in 1996.
 She also received a Guggenheim Fellowship for research on Dunham, a fellowship to study at the Université de Dakar, Senegal.
 She was a fellow-in-residence at Brown University through the Rockefeller Foundation.

 Legacy

 Her concept of Diaspora literacy is viewed by many as seminal in the areas of Diasporic literature, dance, and African Studies.
 In 2011, the African American Studies Department at UC Berkeley launched the VèVè Clark Institute for Engaged Scholars.
 The program works to prepare a cadre of African Studies majors in the discipline for graduate programs, professional schools, and other postgraduate careers.

-Clark never married and has no known immediate surviving family.
+Clark never married and left no known immediate surviving family.